Docs

 spring.devtools.restart.quiet-period=1000ms

 For larger applications, try to increase the values for these properties to avoid multiple restarts.
-A second more for the poll interval doesn’t matter much if everything else takes more than ten seconds to restart.
+An additional second for the poll interval doesn’t matter much if everything else takes more than ten seconds to restart.

-There isn’t one value that’s best for all development environments.
+There isn’t a best value for all development environments.
 The examples here are presented to show how to make adjustments — not as recommended values.

 58B86F91-8716-4071-AC09-EE19C9A49277